-Of course, the landlords have the right to choose their tenants.
+Of course, the landlords can choose their tenants.
 However, they do not have the right to base their choice on discriminatory criteria.

 - It has jurisdiction over all matters relating to a residential lease

-- Here we are only looking for apartment, so there is no lease.
+- If you are still looking for apartment, so there is no lease.
 Therefore, the Régie has no jurisdiction.

 - However, as soon as there is a formal offer made, the Régie is competent even if the offer has not been accepted